MiKaDiv

 German Custodian Banks and Domestic Paying Agents

-A digital report must be submitted, resulting in an ordinal number UUID from the German Tax Authorities for non-German investors.
+A digital report must be submitted, resulting in an ordinal number UUID for non-German investors.
 In addition, tax certificates will be issued for investors with tax residence in Germany.

 Foreign Financial Institutions